Fitness reboot? What’s that? Do you need one? Sometimes we fall off the wagon and have to start over again. Welcome to my world the last few

 Along with a fitness reboot, the Universe also decided my website needed a reboot.
 A few months ago, my site went down and I lost EVERYTHING!
 So, here we are also rebooting the website.
 YAY!!!
 So I took this as THE perfect time to post about getting back into fitness.

 How do you know you need a reboot?

 - You’ve memorized your workout.
 A good workout should always keep you on your toes.
 Once you can predict the next move, it’s time to switch it up.
 The switch can be as simple as running a bit faster or longer.
 Or, you can find a new workout altogether.
 If you’re running, try swimming.
-Or take class you’ve never taken before.
+Take a take class you’ve never taken before.
+Or, simply, get outside.

 - You’re not seeing any progress.
 Before we get into this part, remember that you should always measure your progress in different ways, not just the scale.
 Measure your progress by seeing how much faster you’ve gotten, how much heavier, you can lift, by how your clothes fit, etc. If you’re not seeing any progress whatsoever, then it may be time to change your routine.

 - Injuries are common.
 While you may be seeing progress, it’s no help if you’re getting injured in the process.
 If you’re constantly having the same injury, it’s time to consider another workout.
 Cross-training should always be a part of your training regimen.
 This allows specific muscles group rest, while simply enjoying a different workout.

 - You’re making excuses.
 Let’s face it, life happens!
 However, if you’re skipping your workouts because of the smallest excuse (it’s raining, too cold, too late, whatever), it’s time to switch it up.